Manuel-Marquez1/reading-notes/README.md

 The hashtag symbol # is what we use to create headings in Markdown.

-One single hashtag will create the larget heading.
+One single hashtag will create the largest heading.

-For example: # This will create the largest heading.
+For example # This will create the largest heading.

 On the other hand, 6 hashtags will create the smallest heading.